tlk00/BitMagic/samples/xsample11/readme.txt

 use via calc_stat, and then serializes the vectors to check their serialized size on disk.

+There are 3 use cases for the data shown,
 One use case illustrated shows the pct_changes being searched with a scanner for whenever the EUR to USD percent change is above 1%, and when the USD to JPY percent change is below -1%, meaning that the US dollar likely fluctuated and decreased